 Examinations and completions

-You will need to discuss the submission of your thesis with your Principal Supervisor and seek advice and comment before the thesis itself is finalised.
-Your Principal Supervisor will need to approve your Intention to Submit form.
+Discuss the submission of your thesis with your Principal Supervisor and supervisory team, seeking advice and comment on each draft prior to finalising your thesis.
+Your Principal Supervisor will need to approve your Intention to Submit form, verifying the quality of your research and thesis is suitable for examination.

 You will be required to undertake the following steps for submission: